ThreeSixtyGiving/standard/documentation/extensions/dei/reference.md

 ### Extension Structure Overview

-The DEI Extension defines new fields and structures for use within 360Giving data, for the purpose of publishing data using the DEI Data Standard within a file of 360Giving grant data.
+The DEI Extension defines new fields and structures for use within 360Giving data, for the purpose of publishing data using the [DEI Data Standard](https://www.funderscollaborativehub.org.uk/dei-data-standard) within a file of 360Giving grant data.
 It also adds a number of new codelists to validate the contents of various fields.

-Some fields are used to share taxonomy and free text data collected through the application of the DEI Data Standard.
+Some fields are used to share taxonomy and free text data collected by publishers who have implemented the DEI Data Standard.
 There are also fields used to share metadata, which allow publishers to provide information about how the DEI Data Standard was applied in their specific context.

-The DEI Extension adds a new field called `deiDetails` to each grant.
-Inside `deiDetails` there are three fields: `leadership`, `mission`, and `project`.
+The DEI Extension adds a new field called **deiDetails** to each grant.
+Inside **deiDetails** there are three fields: **leadership**, **mission**, and **project**.
 These represent the three application areas of the DEI Data Standard for grantmaking.

-Each of the `leadership`, `mission`, and `project` fields has the format of a `DeiApplicationArea` object.
-This is a new object defined by the DEI Extension so that each application area and its responses have the same structure and semantics, which makes the data more consistent and simpler to publish and use. `DeiApplicationArea` contains fields for important metadata to represent whether a question was asked (and how), as well as for sharing the responses to these questions.
+Each of the **leadership**, **mission**, and **project** fields has the format of a **DeiApplicationArea** object.
+This is a new object defined by the DEI Extension so that each application area and its responses have the same structure and semantics, which makes the data more consistent and simpler to publish and use. **DeiApplicationArea** contains fields for important metadata to represent whether a question was asked (and how), as well as for sharing the responses to these questions.

-The extension structure is as follows:
+The extension structure (using JSON schema names) is as follows:

 * `grants` (from [360Giving Data Standard](https://standard.threesixtygiving.org/en/latest/technical/reference/#))
   * `deiDetails`
     * `deiVersion`
     * `purposes`
     * `leadership`, `mission`, and `project` (`DeiApplicationArea`)
       * `askedStatus` (required)
       * `replyStatus`